 D) Unlike the super popular parks in Utah which get tons of crowds, not many people know about the hikes in Grand Staircase Escalante, so you’ll often find few crowds or in many cases no one when you go (which is also a danger so be careful).

-Length: A little over 9 miles (it’s an in and out trail).
+Length of hike: A little over 6 miles (it’s an in and out trail).

 Description: This is one of the top 3 hikes in Grand Staircase Escalante and is located off the popular Hole in Rock Road which also leads to numerous other hiking trails on this list by the way.